 While the session continues to reside on a server, it appears to follow the user to the new DTU.
-This functionality, called session mobility, is the key architectural feature that enables hotdesking-the ability of users to access their sessions from any DTU on their network.
+This functionality, called session mobility, is the key architectural feature that enables hot desking-the ability of users to access their sessions from any DTU on their network.
 In early versions of Sun Ray Server Software, mobile sessions were possible only with smart cards.
-It is now possible to enable hotdesking with or without smart cards.
-In addition, regional hotdesking now lets users access their sessions from increasingly remote locations.
+It is now possible to enable hot desking with or without smart cards.